vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

         pytest.fail("no data in database")
 ```

 ### Check that database is clean after test

-We can achieve that with fixture that run after test completes:
+We can achieve that with fixture which runs after test completion:

 ```python
 @pytest.fixture